marksteele/blog/content/blog/serverless-blog-howto.md

 ## Content management

-Netlify CMS is a content management system build as a React web app, which integrates into Github to allow you to edit content straight from your browser.
+Netlify CMS is a content management system built as a React web app, which integrates into Github to allow you to edit content straight from your browser.
 Setting it up is as easy as dropping an HTML page into your site.

 ```
 cd ~/blog